 U.S. District Court, District of Massachusetts

-Evelyn was selected by her peers for inclusion in The Best Lawyers in America© 2018 in the field of Trusts and Estates.
+Evelyn was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2022 in the field of Trusts and Estates.
 Evelyn has been listed in Best Lawyers since 2010.

 Evelyn has been recognized as a “New England Super Lawyer” in Estate Planning and Probate based on a peer-review survey by Boston Magazine (2007–2014).